justinkoh/CircuitSimulator/README.md

-# Option 3: Circuit Simulator
+Circuit Simulator

-Write a software package that performs a transient simulation of a circuit, like LTspice.
+A software package that performs a transient simulation of a circuit, like LTspice.
 The main elements of such a system are described below.

 ### Parse the netlist file
-The netlist should be described in a file using a reduced SPICE format, which will be provided.
-You will need to read the file and store the circuit in a suitable data structure.
+The netlist is described in a file using a reduced SPICE format, which will be provided.

 ### Set up the simulation
 A transient simulation takes place by calculating the node voltages at each successive instant in